-- 11236 Mathematics Standard (2 units Year 11) - 15231 Mathematics Standard 1 (2 units Year 12) - 15232 Mathematics Standard 1 (Exam) (2 units Year 12) - 15236 Mathematics Standard 2 (2 units Year 12) - 16611 Mathematics Life Skills (2 units Year 11) - 16611 Mathematics Life Skills (2 units Year 12)
+- 11236 Mathematics Standard (2 units Year 11) - 15231 Mathematics Standard 1 (2 units Year 12) - 15232 Mathematics Standard 1 (Exam) (2 units Year 12) - 15236 Mathematics Standard 2 (2 units Year 12)

 Mathematics Extension 2 provides students with the opportunity to develop strong mathematical manipulative skills and a deep understanding of the fundamental ideas of algebra and calculus, as well as an appreciation of mathematics as an activity with its own intrinsic value, involving invention, intuition and exploration.
 Mathematics Extension 2 extends students' conceptual knowledge and understanding through exploration of new areas of mathematics not previously seen.